The-Marcy-Lab-School/3-0-2-assignment/README.md

 # Short Answers
 Do these first to make sure you understand the pros and cons of Async/Await vs .then/.catch!

-# Question 1: pass in the arguments
+# Question 1: Pass in the arguments
 Our function is going to be essentially a wrapper for the `fetch` api, so that means we should be able to pass in the same arguments as we would to `fetch`.
 That means a `url` string (first param), and an `options` object (second param).
 Just for fun, set the `options` object to have a default value of `{}`.

 # Question 2: Make the function async